Your Questions Answered:

 Isn't counselling advice giving?

-Think of a time when someone has given you advice or you have given it.
+Think of a time someone has given you advice or you have given it.
 Was it helpful?
-I recognise that reassurance and advice are temporary fixes to what can be a deep seated issue that requires time and empathy.
-Therapy space I offer is a collaborative, creative process and I also offer opportunity to work with drawings and movement.
+I recognise that reassurance and advice are temporary fixes to what can be deep seated issues that require time and empathy.
+Therapy space is collaborative, creative process and i also offer the opportunity to work with movement and drawings.